2X-2nd/ReX/documentation/M3_Requirements_and_Design.md

                 5. The user sets preferences (e.g., categories of interest) for product recommendations.

             - **Failure scenario(s)**:
-                - 1a.
+                - 3a.
 Google authentication fails due to network issues.
-                    - 1a1.
+                    - 3a1.
 System displays an error message indicating authentication failure.
-                    - 1a2.
+                    - 3a2.
 User retries the authentication process after resolving the issue.

-                - 1b.
+                - 3b.
 Google account does not return necessary data.
-                    - 1b1.
+                    - 3b1.
 System notifies the user of the incomplete data.
-                    - 1b2.
+                    - 3b2.
 User retries with a valid Google account.

         2. **[Google-based User Login]**:
             - **Description**: Returning users log in using their Google accounts, and their preferences are retained for personalized recommendations.
-            - **Primary actor(s)**: Sellers, Buyers
+            - **Primary actor(s)**: User
             - **Main success scenario**:
                 1. User selects the "Sign in with Google" option on the login screen.
                 2. The system verifies the user’s Google account and fetches the corresponding system account.